After installing the Baota Panel, it comes with a built-in firewall. CentOS 6 uses iptables, CentOS 7 uses firewalld, and Debian/Ubuntu uses ufw.

 Firewall rules not taking effect?

-Alibaba Cloud.
-Their management backend has a security group that can be set.
+Usually this is because the server you purchased comes with a firewall outside the system, such asTencent Cloud和Alibaba Cloud, their management backend has a security group that can be configured.
 You need to go and open the corresponding rules (that is, you can turn off the system's built-in firewall and use their security group).